 The Teacher Enrichment Program helps to assure a future talented and diverse U.S. workforce in science, technology, engineering and mathematics (STEM).
 TEP provides opportunities for middle and high school teachers to connect with leading experts from industry and academia to explore cutting-edge research and make meaningful professional links with direct benefits for their students.
 All TEP resources and professional development events are cost-free to participants.

-TEP is currently available in California, Florida, Illinois, Indiana, Maryland, South Carolina, Texas, Virginia, and Washington, D.C.
-The Center works with community colleges, universities, corporations, Governors, state agencies, and STEM education representatives in each of the states committed to improving STEM teaching and learning.
+TEP programming is currently available to teachers in California, Florida, Pennsylvania, South Carolina, Texas, and Virginia.
+TEP has also served teachers in Illinois, Indiana, Maryland, and Washington, D.C. since the program's launch in 2012.
+The Center works with community colleges, universities, corporations, governors, state agencies, and STEM education representatives in each of the states committed to improving STEM teaching and learning.
 To date, over 1,650 teachers from 790 schools have participated in TEP, impacting an estimated 269,475 students!

 The Teacher Enrichment Program is generously sponsored by: AMGEN Foundation, Celgene Corporation, Claude Moore Charitable Foundation, Commonwealth of Virginia, Duke Energy Foundation, Edward T. Bedford Foundation, Greehey Family Foundation, Lockheed Martin, Micron Foundation, Van Metre Companies, Vulcan Materials, and WestRock Foundation.